tzimos/django_vuejs_docker/README.md

 # Tasklist Project
-*This is a demo taks list project written in django, vuejs and powered by docker.*
+*This is a demo task list project written in django, vuejs and powered by docker.*